 Though Spring Creek Hatchery is open for day-use only, Maryhill State Park, located an hour east, has camping and enough activities to keep the whole family busy for days.
 Up for more windsurfing or kiteboarding?
 Doug’s Beach State Park, between Spring Creek and Columbia Hills, promises more whitecaps, wind and dramatic views of the eastern gorge.

-Spring Creek Hatchery State Park is located in the Columbia River Gorge National Scenic Area, in southeast Skamania County, and is a premier windsurfing and kiteboarding site next door to the Spring Creek National Fish Hatchery.
+Spring Creek Hatchery State Park is a 10-acre day-use park located in the Columbia River Gorge National Scenic Area, in southeast Skamania County, and is a premier windsurfing and kiteboarding site.
 Only experienced windsurfers and kite boarders are encouraged to use this part of the Columbia River.
 The nearby towns of Bingen/White Salmon and Hood River offer diverse dining options after a day on the water.

 The park offers approximately 200 parking spaces, primitive picnicking, and six unsheltered picnic tables.
 There is no potable water or garbage service at the park.
 Visitors must pack out what they pack in.